The Garage at Northwestern University: VentureCat

 VentureCat is Northwestern's annual startup pitch competition in which students compete for a total of $100,000 in prize money.
 In the 2018 VentureCat competition, BrewBike won a $20,000 investment.

 NUSeeds

 NUseeds is Northwestern’s $4M pre-seed/seed investment fund.
 The funding comes from philanthropic donations to Northwestern, and is intended to accelerate the successful launch of innovations from Northwestern students and finance the most promising early-stage student ventures.
 NUseeds provides funding in the $10,000 – $100,000 range in exchange for equity.

-The Garage Alumni
+Alumni

 Alumni of The Garage have gone on to work on their ventures as full time founders and CEOs.
 Other alumni have taken corporate jobs at tech companies including Google, Spotify, and Apple.